-Relative Percentage Index (RPI) is widely used to produce power ratings.
-Unlike most power rating systems, the RPI does not consider margin of victory or how well a team has played.
+Relative Percentage Index aka RPI is widely used to produce power ratings.
+Unlike most power rating systems, the RPI does not consider the margin of victory or how well a team has played.
 It only considers whether a team won or lost.
-In fact, the RPI is based entirely on winning percentage.
+In fact, the RPI is based entirely on the winning percentage.
 It essentially measures a team’s strength of schedule and how a team does against that schedule.
 It is based 25% on a team’s winning percentage, 50% on the winning percentage of their opponents, and 25% on the winning percentage of their opponent’s opponents.

 Atlanta is 4-1 (W/L Pct= .800)

 Atlanta’s opponents averaged a 12-8 (W/L Pct.= .600) record